KevinSiddhpura/Djs14-Template/README.md

 - Discord.js v14

 ## Installation
-To set up the handler, run the following commands:
+- Make sure node is installed
+- Open up a terminal and cd to the bot dir
+- Run the command shown below
 ```bash
 npm i
 ```